-- A. Plant Selection-Of the many factors to consider in choosing plants, two are most important. - 1.
-Size: During most of its life span, will the plant be of a size suitable for the location? - 2.
-Site suitability: Is the plant adapted to grow where it will be planted? - B. Plant function, color, texture, shape, bloom date, rate of growth, and how well the plants relate to other elements of the design are additional important considerations.
-In recent years, special uses (theme gardens or patios) or adaptations (natives, Xeriscape) have played an increasingly important role in landscape planning and plant selection.
-See Table 1 for a summary of plant characteristics and uses and site considerations.
-See Chapter 15 for planning guidelines. - C. The following considerations apply specifically to woody ornamentals. - Function-Woody ornamentals should be chosen with a specific function in mind, which may be as simple as providing shade.
-Some functions are: - a.
-Firescapes: Landscaping for fire prevention, or "firescaping," is particularly important for suburban and rural locations in dry areas near hillsides and in narrow canyons surrounded by thick stands of trees and brushy open spaces.
-Homeowners should clear brush from within 30 to 400 feet of dwellings and outbuildings.
-Select woody plants that resist fire or that do not have high levels of oil or resin.
-Plants should have foliage with high moisture content or low brush and litter potential.
+Choose woody plants with a specific function in mind, which may be as simple as providing shade.
+Some functions are as follows.

+Firewise landscapes.
+Landscaping for fire prevention, or "firescaping," is particularly important for suburban and rural locations in dry areas near hillsides, or in narrow canyons surrounded by thick stands of trees and brushy open spaces.
+For a firewise landscape, clear brush from within 30 to 400 feet of dwellings and outbuildings.
+Select woody plants that resist fire or have low levels of oil or resin.
+Plants should have foliage with a high moisture content or low brush and litter potential.
 Avoid designs that place plants of different heights in the form of a "fire ladder."
 Fire ladders provide a continuous fuel supply from the ground up to the plant canopy.

-b.
-Screening and barriers: Windbreaks, shelterbelts, woody plant borders, and screens are all made up of rows of woody plants of various shapes and sizes.
-They reduce wind velocity, capture snow, stop erosion, and shelter wildlife.
-Besides providing beauty, they provide protection from unsightly views, disturbing sounds, dust, and, to some extent, they modify atmospheric pollutants.
-The right sequence of
+Screening and barriers.
+Windbreaks, shelterbelts, woody plant borders, and screens are all made up of rows of woody plants of various shapes and sizes.
+Besides providing beauty, they reduce wind velocity, capture snow, stop erosion, and shelter wildlife.
+They also provide protection from unsightly views, disturbing sounds, dust, and, to some extent, atmospheric pollutants.
+The right sequence of woody shrubs and trees reduces high winds around the home, farmstead, park, or recreation area, while permitting breezes to enter.

-Table.
-1. Plant uses and characteristics and site characteristics to consider when selecting woody ornamentals.
+Plant and site characteristics to consider when selecting woody landscape plants

-Plant uses:
+Plant uses

-Attract birds or other wildlife Attract butterflies or hummingbirds Bonsai
+Attract birds or other wildlife Attract butterflies or hummingbirds Bonsai Borders Container or patio plants Edible parts or fruits Espalier Fast growth Foundation plantings Ground cover Native plants Rock gardens Screen or windbreak Shade Variety of specimens Vines for fences or trellises Vines to cling to stone or brick Understory for woodland setting Weeping form

-Borders

-Container or patio plants

-Edible parts or fruits

-Espalier

-Fast growth

-Foundation plantings

-Ground cover

-Native plants

-Rock gardens

-Screen or windbreak

-Shade

-Variety of specimens

-Vines for fences or trellises

-Vines to cling to stone or brick

-Understory for woodland setting

-Weeping form
+Plant characteristics

+Colored summer foliage Columnar, pyramidal, or globe shape Decorative fruits and berries Decorative or interesting bark Fragrant flowers Good fall color Multiple trunks Ornamental seed pods Showy flowers

-Site characteristics:
+Site characteristics